dkelly255/PP4-Fantasy-Football-Centre/README.md

 ![New App creation](readme/heroku-newapp.png)

-- Choose a name for the application - I have chosen Fantasy Football Centre but please note that the name must be unique.
+- Choose a name for the application - I have chosen P4-Django-Blog but please note that the name must be unique.

 ![App name selection](readme/heroku-name.png)